tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/85_auto-generated_makefiles.md

 ### 8.5.1 Module Makefile

 This section describe the formats of the individual component/module Makefiles.
-Users may generate a custom makefile for their EDK component or EDK II module based on the information provided by this section.
+Users may generate a custom makefile for their EDK II module based on the information provided by this section.

 The module `Makefile` is composed by two parts: macro definitions and target definitions.